-There is also a 7 Forces Strategic Collaboration Programme currently working on other areas for wider collaboration, convergence and savings, and there is currently an ongoing process to create a 7 Force Commercial Procurement team that will be fully implemented by the end of 2019/20.
+There is also a 7Forces Strategic Collaboration Programme currently working on other areas for wider collaboration, convergence and savings.
+In January 2020 a 7Force Commercial Procurement team has been fully implemented and is now overseeing all procurement activity across all the 7forces, making sure all opportunities for savings and efficiencies are exploited.

-Norfolk is also part of a well established 10 force consortium for insurance known as the South East and Eastern Regional Police Insurance Consortium (SEERPIC).
+Norfolk is also part of a well-established 10 force consortium for insurance known as the South East and Eastern Regional Police Insurance Consortium (SEERPIC).

-The Policing and Crime Act 2017 received Royal Assent on 31st January 2017.
+The Policing and Crime Act 2017 received Royal Assent on 31 January 2017.
 The Act includes a duty, in England, for emergency services to collaborate.
 It also gives enabling powers for PCCs in England to take responsibility for the governance of their local fire and rescue services.

-The Norfolk Office of the PCC retained consultants prepared an independent report on the options open to the PCC for taking responsibility for the Fire and Rescue Service.
+The Norfolk Office of the PCC retained consultants who prepared an independent report on the options open to the PCC for taking responsibility for the Fire and Rescue Service.
 The conclusion of the report was that the 'Governance Model' should be examined in a full business case and work commenced on this in March 2018.

-The Business case sets out the details of the proposal to adopt the new Governance Model, based on the Governments statutory test of being in the interest of improving economy, efficiency and effectiveness, while maintaining and where possible improving public safety.
+The business case sets out the details of the proposal to adopt the new Governance Model, based on the Government's statutory test of being in the interest of improving economy, efficiency and effectiveness, while maintaining and where possible improving public safety.

-Following extensive public consultation, the Business case for change has been reassessed against the critical success factors.
+Following extensive public consultation, the business case for change has been reassessed against the critical success factors.
 As a result, the Governance Model does not currently offer the best balance of benefits and risks, primarily due to the high risk of failure to deliver the project due to lack of stakeholder consensus.
 The project is 'paused' at this time.

-However, Norfolk Constabulary and Norfolk Fire and Rescue Service continue to strengthen their working relationship and later in this calendar year the Fire Control Room will move in alongside the Police Control Room.
+Within this context, Norfolk Constabulary and Norfolk Fire and Rescue Service continue to strengthen their working relationship and the Fire Control Room has moved in alongside the Police Control Room and a number of other collaborative working arrangements, such as sharing of estate have or are being worked on.

 Norfolk Constabulary is committed to working in partnership with public, private and third sector agencies to tackle issues of crime and disorder.
-This is demonstrated through roles in critical partnership initiatives such as the Community Safety Partnership, the Family Focus Project, Norfolk 180 and the local Safer Neighbourhood Action Panels.
-Norfolk Constabulary is committed to finding long term sustainable solutions to problems of crime and disorder, working together with partners and the communities in an evidence-based problem solving way and supporting innovation at a local level.
+This is demonstrated through roles in critical partnership initiatives such as the Community Safety Partnership, Norfolk 180 and Early Help Hubs.
+Norfolk Constabulary is committed to finding long term sustainable solutions to problems of crime and disorder, working together with partners and the communities in an evidence-based problem-solving way and supporting innovation at a local level.